fredtargaryen/Fragile-Glass/README.md

     }
 }
 ```
-If you want to support custom fragility values from `fragileglassft_blocks.cfg`, if they were entered correctly you can access them like this:
+If you want to support custom values from the config files, if they were entered correctly you can access them like this:
+#####Blocks
 ```
-FragilityData fragData = FragilityDataManager.getInstance().getTileEntityFragilityData(te);
+FragilityData fragData = FragileGlassBase.getBlockDataManager().data.get(blockState); //For BlockStates
-FragileBehaviour fb = fragData.getBehaviour(); //If this is not set to MOD you won't be able to use your custom behaviour double breakSpeed = fragData.getBreakSpeed();
+FragilityData fragData = FragileGlassBase.getTileEntityDataManager().data.get(tileEntity.getType()); //For Tile Entities FragileBehaviour fb = fragData.getBehaviour(); //If this is not set to MOD you won't be able to use your custom behaviour double breakSpeed = fragData.getBreakSpeed();
 int updateDelay = fragData.getUpdateDelay();